mlswg/mls-protocol/draft-ietf-mls-protocol.md

 operation, where only the leaf changes and intermediate nodes are blanked out.

 By default, the `path` field of a Commit MUST be populated.
-The `path` field MAY be omitted if (a) it covers at least one proposal and (b) all proposals in the Commit are of "path safe" types.
-A proposal type is "path safe" if it cannot change the group membership in a way that requires the forward secrecy and post-compromise security guarantees that an UpdatePath provides.
-The path-safe proposal types defined in this document are:
+The `path` field MAY be omitted if (a) it covers at least one proposal and (b) none proposals covered by the Commit are of "path required" types.
+A proposal type requires a path if it cannot change the group membership in a way that requires the forward secrecy and post-compromise security guarantees that an UpdatePath provides.
+The only proposal types defined in this document that do not require a path are:

 * `add`
 * `psk`
 * `app_ack`
 * `reinit`

-New proposal types MUST state whether they are path-safe.
-If a the path-safety of a proposal of a given type depends on the instance, then the proposal type is not path-safe.
-The path-safety of a proposal type is reflected in the "Path-safe" field of the proposal type registry defined in
+New proposal types MUST state whether they require a path.
+If any instance of a proposal type requires a path, then the proposal type requires a path.
+This attribute of a proposal type is reflected in the "Path Required" field of the proposal type registry defined in {{mls-proposal-types}}.
-{{mls-proposal-types}}.

-Update and Remove proposals are the clearest examples of non-path-safe types.
+Update and Remove proposals are the clearest examples of proposals that require a path.
 An UpdatePath is required to evict the removed member or the old appearance of the updated member.

 In pseudocode, the logic for validating the `path` field of a Commit is as
 follows:

 ~~~~~
-pathSafeTypes = [add, psk, app_ack]
+pathRequiredTypes = [
+    update,
+    remove,
+    external_init,
+    group_context_extensions
+]

-allPathSafe = true
+pathRequired = false

 for i, id in commit.proposals:
     proposal = proposalCache[id]
     assert(proposal != null)

+    pathRequired = pathRequired ||
-    allPathSafe = allPathSafe && (proposal.msg_type in pathSafeTypes)
+                   (proposal.msg_type in pathRequiredTypes)

-if len(commit.proposals) == 0 || !allPathSafe:
+if len(commit.proposals) == 0 || pathRequired:
     assert(commit.path != null)
 ~~~~~